 25. Drink this instead of alcohol

 I think we all know that onboard snacks are expensive.
 Snacks like nuts or granola bars are a great go to food to fill us up on flights.
 But besides saving money on food, save money by not drinking booze.
-You can also
+Ginger ale is a great option to get on flight as it is great for settling the stomach.
+I either choose that or Tomato juice as it is high in vitamins.

 26. Weigh your things so you don’t go over the weight limit at the airport.